- Home > About Bravehearts > Our Ambassadors

 “The Community looks for leadership from organisations and institutions today as they have always done.
 Sadly many have failed in the past.
 True leadership is about being able to determine what we should be doing and Bravehearts is one such organisation that shows this true leadership.”

-He has instigated multiple national and international investigations targeting child exploitation criminal networks and has delivered training to law enforcement officers in Australia and across the world.
+He has instigated and led multiple national and international major operations targeting child exploitation criminal networks and has delivered training to law enforcement officers on online child exploitation investigations across all States and Territories in Australia and internationally.

-Jon is currently the Chair of the Under Cover/Covert Investigations Group for the INTERPOL Specialists Group on Crimes against Children and is a Director with The Society for the Policing of Cyberspace (POLCYB).
+Jon is currently the Chair of the INTERPOL Covert Internet Investigators Group and is a Director with The Society for the Policing of Cyberspace (POLCYB) and with the International Centre for Missing and Exploited Children.

-Jon is the recipient of four Commissioners Certificates for his operational leadership and two Queensland Police Excellence awards for Child Protection Prevention.
+He is the recipient of four Queensland Police Commissioner’s Certificates for his operational leadership and two Queensland Police Excellence Awards for Child Protection Prevention.

 Amelia AyrisActor, Singer and Model